 Anti-ageing and acne

 I imagined as I got older my skin would naturally become dry and I could finally put spots behind me.
 No such luck.
-It’s quite simple, I suffered from hormonal acne right through my twenties after my periods started and it’s happen again now they’ve stopped.
-But this time round I’m managing it because I’ve learned how to fight it with products which are now significantly better.
+It’s quite simple, I suffered from hormonal acne right through my twenties after my periods started and it’s happened again now they’ve stopped.
+But this time round I’ve learned how to fight it with products which are now significantly better.

 Developing your own skin routine